 Gas grills can be fueled using propane in a portable cylinder or natural gas that is delivered via underground pipes from a home's natural gas supply to a permanently installed grill.

-Although some 56 percent of gas grill owners have their LP (liquid propane) cylinders refilled for them, 44 percent find it more convenient to take their empty cylinder to an LP exchange center at a nearby store to get a new, filled cylinder.
+Half (50 percent) of all gas grill owners have their LP (liquid propane) cylinders refilled for them, while the other half (50 percent) find it more convenient to take their empty cylinder to an LP exchange center at a nearby store to get a new, filled cylinder.

 Gas grilling is now safer than ever thanks to a mandate from the National Fire Prevention Association that only cylinders with an overfill prevention device (OPD) may be exchanged or refilled.
 This prevents the cylinder from being filled more than 80 percent -creating a potential fire hazard when rising temperatures cause propane gas to expand and unintentionally be released into the air.